saint-lascivious/unbound-config/README.md

 * TCP Fast Open

-If your kernel supports it, you may want to add the following the following to /etc/sysctl.conf or /etc/sysctl.d/99-tcp-fastopen.conf (you will need to create this file) and restarting the machine.
+If using my Unbound binaries and your kernel supports it, you may want to add the following the following to /etc/sysctl.conf or /etc/sysctl.d/99-tcp-fastopen.conf (you will need to create this file) and restarting the machine.
 ```
 net.ipv4.tcp_fastopen=3
 ```